All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The SUSTAIN trials provide more specific data on the 1mg dose because it was studied as a maintenance dose in the diabetes population.
 In the SUSTAIN 1 trial, participants on semaglutide 1mg lost an average of approximately 3.7 kg (about 8.2 lbs) over 30 weeks, compared to 1.0 kg with placebo.

-It is important to note that the SUSTAIN trials enrolled patients with type 2 diabetes, not a general weight management population.
+The SUSTAIN trials enrolled patients with type 2 diabetes, not a general weight management population.
 Weight loss tends to be lower in diabetes populations compared to those without diabetes.
-The results from SUSTAIN are not directly comparable to the STEP program but provide valuable context for the 1mg dose level.
+The results from SUSTAIN aren't directly comparable to the STEP program but provide valuable context for the 1mg dose level.

 Cumulative Weight Loss Through Week 12